cookies-xor-cream/HugoTest/content/posts/poetry/misc_poems/more_than_a_crush/blood_vessels.md

 Been a month since it spiked,
 at least in a bad way I guess,
 do I want it to slow?
-And if so should he profess?
+And if so should he then profess?

 Now, he's trying to speed,
 since my pressure fell low,